inab/WfExS-backend/README.md

   - `tools.encrypted_fs.idle`: Number of minutes of inactivity before the encrypted FUSE filesystem is automatically unmounted.
 The default is 5 minutes.

 * Workflow configuration file: YAML formatted file which describes the workflow staging before being executed, like where inputs are located and can be fetched, the security contexts to be used on specific inputs to get those controlled access resources, the parameters, the outputs to capture, ... ([Nextflow example](workflow_examples/wetlab2variations_execution_nxf.wfex.stage), [CWL example](workflow_examples/wetlab2variations_execution_cwl.wfex.stage)).
-JSON Schema describing the format and valid keys (and used for validation), is available at [wfexs_backend/schemas/stage-definition.json](wfexs_backend/schemas/stage-definition.json) and there is also automatically generated documentation (see [stage-definition_schema.md](development-docs/schemas/stage-definition_schema.md)).
+JSON Schema describing the format and valid keys (and used for validation), is available at [wfexs_backend/schemas/stage-definition.json](wfexs_backend/schemas/stage-definition.json) and there is also automatically generated documentation on each release (see [stage-definition.json.html](https://wfexs-backend.readthedocs.io/en/latest/schemadocs/stage-definition.json.html)).

 * Security contexts file: YAML formatted file which holds the `user`/`password` pairs, security tokens or keys needed on different steps, like input fetching. ([Nextflow example](workflow_examples/wetlab2variations_credentials_nxf.wfex.ctxt), [CWL example](workflow_examples/wetlab2variations_credentials_cwl.wfex.ctxt)).
-JSON Schema describing the format and valid keys (and used for validation), is available at [wfexs_backend/schemas/security-context.json](wfexs_backend/schemas/security-context.json) and there is also automatically generated documentation (see [security-context_schema.md](development-docs/schemas/security-context_schema.md)).
+JSON Schema describing the format and valid keys (and used for validation), is available at [wfexs_backend/schemas/security-context.json](wfexs_backend/schemas/security-context.json) and there is also automatically generated documentation on each release (see [security-context.json.html](https://wfexs-backend.readthedocs.io/en/latest/schemadocs/security-context.json.html)).

 ## License
 * © 2020-2024 Barcelona Supercomputing Center (BSC), ES